AlexWatson1212/embracing-authenticity/_posts/2025-05-31-letting-go-of-the-therapist-role-in-friendships.md

 And I realised—I wasn’t in a friendship.
 I was in a one-way emotional transaction.

 It’s not that I want to stop being caring.
-It’s that I want mutuality.
+It’s that I want *mutuality*.

 I want to be in relationships where we both hold space.
 Where both voices matter.
 Where I don’t leave every interaction feeling like I’ve poured from a cup that never gets refilled.

 Letting go of the “therapist” role in friendships hasn’t been easy.
 Sometimes it means walking away.
 Sometimes it means uncomfortable boundaries.
 But every time, it means reclaiming a little more of my energy.

 Because I’m not here to fix everyone.
 I’m here to connect.

 And I want that connection to nourish *both* people—not just one.